 Bone broth is the healthier option for your dog as it contains a lot of gelatine and minerals, which is good for his joints, his stomach as well as his immune system.
 However, stay away from any broth that contains onion.

 Here is a great recipe for bone broth.
 The good part in making a bone broth is that you can use the parts of the chicken you don’t have much use for when it comes to your family meal.
+If you are worried about whether chicken broth causes diarrhea, read this.
 The not so good part is that making bone broth takes a lot of time.

 If you’re using a regular pot, you just throw whatever bones you have in it (especially chicken feet), cover them with water and have them simmer for at least six hours.
 Make sure to add water from time to time.